benkozi/CECE/combo-test-runner/design/design.md

 `examples/cece_config_ex1.yaml`: single species `co`, single `MACCITY` stream reading `/work/data/MACCity_4x5.nc`, coarse global grid, three-hour run).
 Base configs live inside `combo-test-runner/`, preserving zero runtime dependency on files elsewhere in the repo.
-The base config's `output.field_attributes` declares the NetCDF attributes (e.g. `co` units) the driver stamps on output fields — unconfigured fields get none — which is what the per-species units assertion verifies.
+The base config's `output.fields` entries declare each field to write together with its NetCDF attributes (a plain string is shorthand for a field with no configured attributes; the map form nests an `attributes` map under the field `name`) — unconfigured fields get none, which is what the per-species attributes assertion verifies.
 For each combination the generator:

 1. Loads the base config via `CeceConfig.from_yaml(config_path)`.
 2. Applies the swept enum values (plus companion vdist fields) at the